-Dividend provision: The holders of the preferred stock in preference to the holders of common stock were entitled to receive, if and when declared by the Board of Directors, dividends at the rate of \$0.006152 per share per annum.
-Such dividends were not cumulative.
+Dividend provision: The holders of the preferred stock in preference to the holders of common stock are entitled to receive, if and when declared by the Board of Directors, dividends at the rate of \$0.028963 per share per annum.
+Such dividends shall not be cumulative.
 No such dividends have been declared to date.
-In addition, the holders of the preferred stock were entitled to receive a dividend equal to any dividend paid on common stock, when and if declared by the board, on the basis of the number of common shares into which a share of preferred stock may be convertible.
+In addition, the holders of the preferred stock are entitled to receive a dividend equal to any dividend paid on common stock, when and if declared by the board, on the basis of the number of common shares into which a share of preferred stock may be convertible.

-Conversion feature: Each share of preferred stock was convertible at the option of the holder into one share of common stock, subject to certain adjustments for dilution, if any, resulting from future stock issuances, including for any subsequent issuance of common stock at a price per share less than that paid by the holders of the preferred stock.
-The outstanding shares of preferred stock would automatically convert into common stock upon the occurrence of: 1) an underwritten public offering of the Company's common stock in which aggregate cash proceeds are not less than \$6,000,000, or 2) the election of the holders of a majority of the then outstanding shares of preferred stock.
-The preferred stock converted to common stock on the closing date of the Merger.
+Conversion feature: Each share of preferred stock is convertible at the option of the holder into one share of common stock, subject to certain adjustments for dilution, if any, resulting from future stock issuances, including for any subsequent issuance of common stock at a price per share less than that paid by the holders of the preferred stock.
+The outstanding shares of preferred stock automatically convert into common stock upon the occurrence of: 1) an underwritten public offering of the Company's common stock in which aggregate cash proceeds are not less than \$6,000,000, or 2) the election of the holders of a majority of the then outstanding shares of preferred stock.

-Liquidation provision: In the event of any liquidation, dissolution, winding-up, or sale or merger of the Company, whether voluntarily or involuntarily, each holder of preferred stock was to be entitled to receive, in preference to the holders of common stock, a per-share amount equal to the original issue price of \$0.153794, plus all declared but unpaid dividends.
+Liquidation provision: In the event of any liquidation, dissolution, winding-up, or sale or merger of the Company, whether voluntarily or involuntarily, each holder of preferred stock is entitled to receive, in preference to the holders of common stock, a per-share amount equal to the original issue price of \$0.724076, plus all declared but unpaid dividends.

-Redemption: The preferred stock was not redeemable at the option of holder.
+Redemption: The preferred stock is not redeemable at the option of holder.